-Another spot to get your fill of food truck goodness, the West End Food Truck Friday at Blue Blaze Brewing is happening weekly through the end of summer.
+For another spot to get your fill of food truck goodness, Food Truck Friday in Plaza Midwood takes place at Resident Culture Brewing Company.
 Click here for more information.

-Food Truck Friday in Plaza Midwood takes place at Resident Culture Brewing Company.
+Food Truck Friday in South End is held at Sycamore Brewing.
 Click here for more information.